 - The estimated percentage of columns that are in that category

 The column counts do not include columns that do not have data in the destination database.
-For example, if a table is truncated, then Privacy Hub ignores the columns in that table.
+For example, if a table is assigned Truncate table mode, then Privacy Hub ignores the columns in that table.

 The information on these panels updates automatically as you change whether columns are sensitive and assign generators to columns.

 The At-Risk Columns panel reflects columns that:

 - Have the generator set to Passthrough, which indicates that Tonic does not perform any transformation on the data.

 The goal is to have 0 at-risk columns.

 - Are populated in the destination database.